 If you would like more information about the benefits and limitations of PGT, you can call PCRM to make an appointment to talk to our genetic counselors.
 For more detailed information regarding PGT, you can also refer to the web sites of Cooper Genomics and Natera, the laboratories to which PCRM sends biopsied cells for testing.

-Types of PGS
+Types of PGT

 Altogether, there are 46 chromosomes (23 pairs) in the human cell.
 Not too long ago, the standard PGT-A analysis was able to examine only a few chromosomes.
 Advancing genetic technology now allows scientists to assess the entire set for missing and extra whole chromosomes as well as large missing and extra pieces of chromosomes (deletions and duplications).

-Evaluating an embryo’s chromosome make-up using PGT-A techniques helps to select the ones that have the correct number of chromosomes.
+Evaluating an embryo’s chromosome make-up using PGT-A techniques helps to select the ones that have the desired number of chromosomes.
 Transferring these embryos may result in higher implantation and pregnancy rates and may help avoid miscarriage.

 There are a number of different PGT-A platforms including array CGH (comparative genomic hybridization), SNP (single nucleotide polymorphism) array and NGS (next generation sequencing).
 Each technique ultimately performs the same task.
 All are highly effective, with accuracies of 97-99%.